Published: • 4 min read

 ⚠️

-This query is really best suited for SQL Server 2022.
-It should work with other versions, but it will likely be missing some wait types that don’t exists in 2022.
+This query is optimized for SQL Server 2022.
+While it may work with other versions, some wait types specific to 2022 will be missing.

 A frustrated doctor meme

-I don’t want to memorize all 900+ wait types in SQL Server, so anything that filters out the noise is a win.
-By querying sys.dm_os_wait_stats and grouping hundreds of wait types into a handful of meaningful categories, we can focus on the waits that matter and ignore the benign chatter.
+Memorizing all 900+ wait types in SQL Server is impractical, so filtering out irrelevant noise is valuable.
+By querying sys.dm_os_wait_stats and categorizing hundreds of wait types into meaningful groups, we can focus on significant waits and ignore benign background activity.

 DBCC SQLPERF ('sys.dm_os_wait_stats', CLEAR);